jcsastre/udacity_machine-learning_smartcab/README.md

 ### 4.2.
 An optimal policy

-Before looking for the optimal combination of parameters, we should define an optimal policy for the *QLearnAgent*.
+Before looking for the optimal combination of parameters, we should define an optimal policy for the *LearnAgent*.

 In my opinion an optimal policy for the smartcab is one that (in order of importance):
 1. Minimizes the number of traffic violations.